j-nikki/iface/README.md

 }
 ```

-Things at the moment missing but on the agenda are SOO and support for const semantics, as well as setting up DevOps.
-The library has been compiled on VS 2019 Preview only.
+Currently tested on VS 2019 Preview only.